stephen-huang-hash/Inventory-Tracker/README.md

 # API Routes

 We have several API routes, so let's go over all of our CRUD operations.
+Open up Postman.

 Let's add some items into our inventory.